THE MUD HOME

 • The Barn in Spain

-How to Make Earthen (or Clay) Plaster
+Learn How to Make and Apply Perfect Earth Plaster

 Picture